Nov 24 - Dec 31, 2022

 MAKE SURE YOU HAVE YOUR TIMED ENTRY TICKET BEFORE YOU HEAD TO THE PARK!

 There is less traffic on rainy nights and the lights are beautiful in the rain!

 $5 parking fee - MUST BOOK ONLINE AS NOTED ABOVE

 Parking is free with current OPRD Annual Parking Permit, or Coastal Passport, or current Campground Receipt.
 See information above on how to book your time.

 Animals - Dogs and other animals are not allowed outside vehicles at Shore Acres.
 Exception: Service Animals

-Arrive Early - See the ocean waves, the park, and the lights' sparkling transition from daylight to dark!
+Arrive Early - Book an early time slot for the lights and see the ocean waves, the park, and the lights' sparkling transition from daylight to dark!

 In Coos Bay, take a stroll along the boardwalk and visit the Coos Bay Visitor Information Center where you will see the 30' lighted tree!
 Visit the Coos History Museum and explore our area’s culture and history.
 Visit the Coos Art Museum to see the latest exhibition, their permanent collection, and the Steve Prefontaine Gallery.
 And catch a bite to eat at one of our many casual restaurants and coffee shops.